 1. A bachelor’s degree from an accredited college or university with a minimum cumulative GPA of 3.0 (4.0 scale) in the last 60 credit hours or a Master's degree from an accredited college or university.

-2. A written statement of intent that includes the applicant’s preparation for graduate study (guidelines available from the department).
+2. A written statement of intent that includes the applicant’s preparation for graduate study.

 4. Applications are reviewed on a continual basis for the fall and spring semesters.